 Vivian Lazar is the Director of HaZamir: The International Jewish Teen Choir.
 Ms. Lazar was chairman of the English department in a New York City magnet school for the gifted and talented where, for two decades, she taught honors English and dance.
 Ms. Lazar has created English and writing curricula for private new education initiatives and mentored teachers in the public sector.
 As an experienced amateur choral singer, Ms. Lazar brings to HaZamir an understanding of the musical and educational value of choral singing.
-Under her leadership, HaZamir has been increasingly professionalized and has expanded to include a growing number of teens across North America and Israel.
-Ms. Lazar can be reached at email@example.com.
+Under her leadership, HaZamir has been increasingly professionalized and has expanded to include a growing number of programs and teens across North America and Israel.
+Vivian can be reached at email@example.com.

-Dr. Marsha Bryan Edelman is the Administrator and Director of Education for the Zamir Choral Foundation.
-She earned degrees in general music, Jewish music and Jewish studies from Columbia University and the Jewish Theological Seminary, and has taught Jewish music to students of all ages for more than 40 years.
+Dr. Marsha Bryan Edelman, Administrator and Director of Education for the Zamir Choral Foundation, earned degrees in general music, Jewish music and Jewish studies from Columbia University and the Jewish Theological Seminary, and has taught Jewish music to students of all ages for more than 40 years.
 In addition, she has been affiliated with the Zamir Choral Foundation in various musical and managerial capacities since 1971, and currently serves as Administrator of the Foundation.
-Dr. Bryan Edelman has been named Professor Emeritas of Music and Education by Gratz College, where she served on the faculty for some 25 years, and currently teaches as an adjunct faculty member at the Jewish Theological Seminary’s Miller Cantorial School.
+Dr. Edelman has been named Professor Emeritas of Music and Education by Gratz College, where she served on the faculty for some 25 years, and currently teaches as an adjunct faculty member at the Jewish Theological Seminary’s Miller Cantorial School.
 She is also a much sought-after speaker on a wide range of topics relating to the nature and history of Jewish music, and has been acclaimed for both the breadth of her knowledge and for the popular appeal of her presentations to audiences across the United States and in Israel.
-Dr. Bryan Edelman is the author of numerous articles on Jewish music for a wide range of national and international publications, as well as program notes attendant to concert and recorded performances of Jewish music.
+Dr. Edelman is the author of numerous articles on Jewish music for a wide range of national and international publications, as well as program notes attendant to concert and recorded performances of Jewish music.
 Her book, Discovering Jewish Music, was published by the Jewish Publication Society in June, 2003.
-Dr. Bryan Edelman can be reached at firstname.lastname@example.org.
+Dr. Edelman can be reached at firstname.lastname@example.org.